agileobjects/AgileMapper/docs/src/configuration/Member-Values.md

     .To(vm => vm.AllAddresses);      // vm is the CustomerViewModel
 ```

-### Making Data Sources Conditional:
+### Conditional Data Sources:

-Any of these methods can be configured to be conditional:
+Any of these methods can be made conditional:

 ```cs
 Mapper.WhenMapping